2ue/aptk/README.md

 > There are a series of built-in templates to choose. [eslint-list](https://github.com/dustinspecker/awesome-eslint)

-## install normal.css
+## install normalize.css

-> can install normal.css/less/scss.
+> can install normalize.css/less/scss.

 ## generate file